collab-uniba/emse_best-answer-prediction/README.md

   * `output/plots` - containing a ROC plot image file for each test set and model specified as input

 _Note_.
 Before running the prediction experiment, the file `test.R` must be manually edited in order customize the `tuneGrid` var (`dataframe`) containing the best param configuration for each learner model.
 As of now, the script contains the grids for the 4 models in the file `models/top-cluster.txt`.

+## Testing the scripts
+When executed _without_ running the .sh files (e.g., via RStudio or Rscript), these scripts by default open the test file `input/example.csv`, which contains a few hundred lines from the Stack Overflow dataset.
+This test file is intended to show how the scripts work in general and the output they produce.
+Beware of the longest executing time when running with the other input files.